-The striking bloom of the purple coneflower consists of a compact center of disk florets that range in color from green to yellow-orange to brown, surrounded by long lavender to purple ray florets.
+The striking bloom of the Purple coneflower (Echinacea purpurea) consists of a compact center of disk florets that range in color from green to yellow-orange to brown, surrounded by long lavender to purple ray florets.
 They form on erect stems that emerge from a basal rosette of sagittate to lanceolate leaves.
 The leaves are dark green with toothed margins and a rough surface.

 The nectar of purple coneflower attracts a variety of butterflies, bees and even hummingbirds, while its seeds are eaten by birds and other wildlife.

-Purple coneflower is an endangered Florida native wildflower, found naturally growing only in Gadsden County.
+Purple coneflower is an endangered Florida native wildflower, found naturally only in Gadsden County.

 Family: Asteraceae (Aster, daisy or composite family)